bombush/kmen-fondrozvoje/kmen-fondrozvoje/Ai-README.md

 An app that allows users to create and fund projects in a manner similar to Kickstarter.
 The app should be mobile-first and responsive.

+## Design guidelines
+- Support for dark mode including a toggle button

 ## Core functionalities
 - User authentication (password+email and Google)
 - Project management (create, edit, delete)
 - Funding
 - User management (create, edit, delete)
+- superuser functionality and permissions management

 ## Funding
 ### Currency